johncoogan53/DataModeling/README.md

-This is a test of the github link with Rstudio
+This is a test of the github link with Rstudio a